Arc'tan'gent

 arc'tan'gent is the third album by British metal band earthtone9.
 The album received critical acclaim on its release.
 It was rated #16 in both Metal Hammer and Rock Sound magazines' "Albums of 2000" polls, and #24 in Terrorizers equivalent poll.
 It was also voted #79 by the readers of Kerrang! in their 2005 readers' poll of the 100 best British rock albums ever.
+In 2024, Dom Lawson of Blabbermouth.net wrote that the album was "regarded as one of the great British metal records of [its] era."